Benjo93/Habit-App-Android/README.md

 # Habit App for Android

-This is a to-do app that helps organize tasks in a clean and user friendly app interface.
+An app that helps people build better habits by organizing tasks into a clean and user friendly app interface.

 ## Home Screen

 ![Home Screen](/Habit-App-Home.png)